Frequently Asked Questions

 7. Use Bluetooth barcode scanner to record bibs

-• Features available only in Automated timing subscription:
+• Features available only in Chip timing subscription:

 1. RFID chip-timing